PROCESS AND MATERIALS

 Film back This camera accessory, inserted into the camera’s film back, is essentially a film

 holder.
 I use a Polaroid Model 545i film back, which uses Polaroid instant film to produce an actual 4” x 5” photograph.
 This photo is of great value to me for composing images and testing for proper film exposure.
-I also use the Polaroid film back as a film holder for exposing my film.

 Every film has a speed rating known as its ISO, which indicates its characteristics.
 The range of 4”x 5” film speeds is from 25 to 400 ISO.
 Films with faster speeds (and higher ISO numbers) are more grainy, more sensitive to light, less sharp, less contrasty, better suited for indoor or poor lighting conditions, and for capturing fast action.
 Films with slower speeds (and lower ISO numbers) are less grainy, less sensitive to light, more sharp, more contrasty, and better suited for outdoor photography.
 For both my instant film (Polaroid Polapan Pro 100 Type 54) and regular film (Fujifilm Acros Neopan 100), I use a slow film with a 100 ISO.